Please find your home learning activities below:

-In SCIENCE the children will be studying living things and their habitats for the first half term, followed by animals including humans during the second half term.
+In SCIENCE the children will be studying electricity for the first half term, followed by Light and Shadows after half term.
 These lessons will include a variety of practical and written tasks and provide plenty of opportunities for children to plan and carry out investigations.

 The following topics will be covered in the Foundation Subjects: